 If you already have a brand in mind and you’re looking to connect with a specific person, these sites aren’t going to help.
-In that case you’re best bet is to look for a “Media” page on the brand’s website.
+In that case, your best bet is to look for a “Media” page on the brand’s website.
 If that doesn’t work trying Googling for a recent press release, the brand name + media or pr, or searching LinkedIn.

 What these websites do is connect you with PR professionals that are currently seeking bloggers for campaigns or story ideas.
 Sometimes they offer compensation but other times it’s just story ideas for content creation.
 Either way, they put your name and your blog in front of the people you need.

 Top 3 Websites for Bloggers to Connect with PR Professionals

 I’ve had a lot of success since I started using these websites and I know you will too.
 If you have any questions about them, feel free to shoot me an email.

 Cision is PR software that allows PR professionals to find influencers, build awareness, share brand news with press releases, and track coverage across traditional and social media outlets.
 By registering your blog with this software you’ll show up in the database which is a total win for you!
 When you register, you’re asked to identify your categories, contact preferences, pet peeves, among other things that help classify you and your site.